Deuterodon

 Deuterodon is a genus of characins from river basins in southern and southeastern Brazil (Rio Grande do Sul to Espírito Santo), with a single species of uncertain taxonomic status, D. potaroensis, from Guyana.
 These are small fish that reach up to 12.6 cm in total length.
 They are omnivores with a specialized mouth structure that allows them to scrape algae and debris off bedrock.

+Species formerly considered members of the genera Probolodus and Myxiops were considered to be members of Deuterodon by modern researchers, following a thorough phyletic review of several characid genera in 2020, though Myxiops was revalidated later.

 Species

-The following 24 species are recognized in the genus Deuterodon: